fuzzdb-project/fuzzdb/README.md

 and the input of contributors: https://github.com/fuzzdb-project/fuzzdb/graphs/contributors

-# How to Use FuzzDB #

-The most common use case is with HTTP proxy and fuzzing tools such as
-  * OWASP Zap proxy: FuzzDB is available as a plugin. (https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).
-  * With Burp Proxy's [intruder](http://portswigger.net/intruder/) module: The regex/errors.txt file can be loaded to [pattern match the server responses](https://github.com/fuzzdb-project/fuzzdb/wiki/regexerrors).

-Other ways fuzzdb is often used:
-  * to test web services
-  * as malicious input payloads for testing non-HTTP network aware application with custom fuzzing tools
-  * as malicious input payloads for testing GUI or command line software with standard test automation tools
-  * incorporating the patterns into Open Source software, or into your own commercial product
-  * in training materials and documentation
-  * to learn about software exploitation techniques

-# Who #

-FuzzDB was created by Adam Muntner (amuntner @ gmail.com)

-The FuzzDB license is New BSD and Creative Commons by Attribution.
-The ultimate goal of this project is to make the patterns contained within obsolete.
-If you use this project in your work, research, or commercial product, you are required to cite it.
-That's it.
-I always enjoy hearing about how people are using it to find an interesting bug or in a tool, send me an email and let me know.

-Submissions are always welcome!

-FuzzDB (c) Copyright Adam Muntner, 2010-2016

-Portions copyrighted by others, as noted in commit comments and README.md files.

 # Download #
 **Preferred method is to check out sources via git, new payloads are added frequently**
 ```
 https://github.com/fuzzdb-project/fuzzdb.git